peradnya/kalendersakabali-page/README.md

 **Privacy Policy**

-Peradnya Dinata built the Kalender Saka Bali app as an Ad Supported app.
+Peradnya Dinata built the Kalender Saka Bali app as a Free app.
 This SERVICE is provided by Peradnya Dinata at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.